Shit Happens: Naked farang vs Nam Song in Laos

 It was steep to get down there, and the drop wasn’t exactly forgiving.
 But I was out of options.
 Either I’d end up scraped and bruised—or I’d be the guy who pooped himself in Laos.
 I slid down the slope, arms getting clawed by the underbrush, and landed by the water.
 Crisis still very much in progress.

 Now, if you've ever seen the Nam Song, you’ll know: it may not be as massive as the Mekong, but it’s no gentle stream either.
-It can be deep, swift, and totally uncooperative.
+Probably around 50-60 meter wide where I was.
+It is deep, swift, and totally uncooperative.
 Attempting to poop in the Nam Song was—let’s be honest—not ideal.
 But we were past the stage of careful planning.
-I ditched my shirt and flip-flops, waded in, grabbed onto a sturdy stick for dear life, pulled off my shorts, and… well, nature took its course.
+I ditched my shirt and flip-flops, waded in, grabbed onto a sturdy stick for dear life.
+And with the body in horizontal position in the powerful stream, I pulled off my shorts, and… well, nature took its course.

 That’s when disaster part two struck.